 WHY DO WE CARE HOW MANY WOMEN ARE IN ENGINEERING?

-Dr. Alex Bannigan reminded us in her 2014 WiE annual report that: “Women make up over 50% of the adult population, but less than 20% of the people designing and building the world we live in.
+Dr. Alex Bannigan reminded us in the WiE annual report that: “Women make up over 50% of the adult population, but less than 20% of the people designing and building the world we live in.
 Business leaders know well that diversity improves problem solving: the more different kinds of people you have working on a problem, the better solution you are likely to get.
 Gender equity in engineering will benefit society, businesses and individual women.”

 IMPORTANCE OF DIVERSITY